GreyMilton/omdb-api-search/README.md

 - Automated testing.
 This would be my top priority.
 - Pagination or infinite scroll of search results.
 The API has some pagination functionality, but it is not very comprehensive.
 This may require some thought.
 - Filter search by range of years.
 The API does not provide this functionality, it only allows searching by one year at a time.
-This feature would therefore require looping through the years selected and making a query for each one, then handling errors as a group, and combining succesful queries together.
+This feature would therefore require looping through the years selected and making a request to the API for each one, then handling errors as a group, and combining succesful responses together.